-Self Care is the foundation to being successful in treatment and life.
-If you are seeking help and change it is essential to begin with the basics and to increase respect towards how complex we all are as humans.
-Basic self care begins in the schedule.
+Self-care is the foundation to being successful in treatment and life.
+If you are seeking help and change, it is essential to begin with the basics and to increase respect towards how complex we all are as humans.
+Basic self-care begins in the schedule.
 No one is above a schedule and the more structured your schedule is in the beginning of change the more likely you are to be successful and increase change and growth.
-This means that when you are on a schedule you, your marriage, relationships, professional life, parenting, creativity, spirituality, etc will improve dramatically more than trying to do it without a schedule.
+This means that when you are on a schedule, you, your marriage, relationships, professional life, parenting, creativity, spirituality, etc. will improve dramatically - more than trying to do it without a schedule.

 - Deep Breathing: Developing healthy breathing is about steady calm breathing patterns.
 It’s simple but takes practice to master breathing in a way that supports calm and peaceful mind and body.
 Breathe in through your nose, make your abdomens rise, and the then exhale through your mouth.
-Repeat this process as many times as possible and many times as you can throughout the day to reduce stress and pain.
-There are multiple U Tube videos, books, and articles that walk people through deep breathing and mindfulness based excercises.
+Repeat this process as many times as possible and as many times as you can throughout the day to reduce stress and pain.
+There are multiple YouTube videos, books, and articles that walk people through deep breathing and mindfulness-based exercises.
 Breathing is essential to the therapeutic process so practice as much as possible in conjunction with therapy and you will feel better.

-- Work: Working at a well balanced job that is satisfying, safe, healthy, and provides enough income to sustain yourself and your family is a part of effective self care.
+- Work: Working at a well-balanced job that is satisfying, safe, healthy, and provides enough income to sustain yourself and your family is a part of effective self-care.

 - Volunteering: Taking an hour or two a month to help those who are less fortunate can change your outlook on yourself and the world.
 It can also help you find a job or figure out what you want to do for a living.